jamulussoftware/jamuluswebsite/README.md

 ### Here’s the overall workflow

 1. Changes are first made to en-*.md files and committed to the “changes” branch.
-1. Once we’ve agreed to release the changes to production (usually just before a software release), we then create GitHub issues for each language, tagged for that release.
+1. Once we’ve agreed the changes can go live (usually just before a software release), we then create GitHub issues for each language, tagged for that release.
 You can ask questions about the work there.
 1. We then create a “translation_[versionNo]” branch which contains all relevant changes in a single commit for easy translation (`git branch translation_[versionNo] release && git checkout translation_[versionNo] && git merge --squash changes`).
-1. Translators for each language then update any affected files in their language and open pull requests to merge them into a new branch for the release.
-Those pull requests are linked to the relevant GitHub issue in step 2.
+1. Translators for each language then update any affected files in their language and open pull requests to merge them into the "translation_[versionNo]” branch.
+Those pull requests are linked to the relevant GitHub issue in step 2 so they can be tracked.
-1. When all translations are merged (issues will then close automatically), we merge that new branch into the `release`.
+1. When all translations are merged (issues will then close automatically), we merge that new branch into the `release` branch, which is automatically made live on the production site.

 ### Points to note